 Wax VS Polyurethane

-We’ll discuss how they are applied, their durability, maintenance requirements, appearance, and cost.
-By the end of this review post, you will have all the information you need to choose the right topcoat for painting furniture!
+We’ll discuss these furniture painting tools and supplies: how they are applied, their durability, maintenance requirements, appearance, and cost, and by the end of this post, you can choose the right topcoat for your project!

 Click here to subscribe

-In addition to providing protection and adding visual appeal, topcoats can also help extend the life of your furniture as they provide an extra layer of protection for wear and tear over time.
+In addition to providing protection and adding visual appeal, topcoats can also help extend the life of your piece as they provide an extra layer of protection for wear and tear over time.
+But with so many different options available, which one do you choose?

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.